What was this project about?

 Living Water wanted to determine if there are less invasive methods of detecting whether pest fish species were in the Peat Lakes.
 Traditionally, monitoring of pest fish species has required intensive trapping or electric fishing to detect incursions or identify the spread of species.

-The detection of species using environmental DNA (eDNA) has been developing over the past 30 years.
+A new approach to detecting species using environmental DNA (eDNA) has been developing over the past 30 years.
 All organisms leave traces of DNA in their environment, through shedding cells such as hair, scales, skin and faeces.
-Thus, a sample of water, soil or sediment can be used to detect species present.
-Genetic material is extracted from the sample using PCR (polymerase chain reaction.
-It is a technique used to amplify a segment of DNA of interest or produce lots and lots of copies), and DNA sequences are matched against a database of known sequences for species.
+Consequently a sample of water, soil or sediment can be used to detect species present.
+Genetic material is extracted from the sample using PCR (polymerase chain reaction).
+It is a technique used to amplify a segment of DNA of interest to produce lots of copies, and DNA sequences are matched against a database of known sequences for species.

-Living Water’s eDNA investigations at Lake Ruatuna are contributing to further DOC work into the use of eDNA to detect species.
+Living Water’s eDNA investigations at Lake Ruatuna have contributed to further DOC work into the use of eDNA to detect species.